realpython/flask-boilerplate/README.md

 Deploy to Heroku
 ----------------

+Only 4 steps!!

 1. Sign up for [Heroku](https://api.heroku.com/signup), if you haven't already, and install the [Heroku Toolbelt](https://toolbelt.heroku.com/), if you haven't already.
-1. Generate SSH keys (use the same email and password used to sign up for Heroku):
+1. Generate SSH key (use the same email and password used to sign up for Heroku):

             $ heroku login
               Enter your Heroku credentials.